ari-apc-lab/torque_exporter/README.md

 (dlv) c
 ```

-Then in another terminal window (or browser of course) `visit" 'localhost:9100/metrics`.
+Then in another terminal window (or browser of course) visit `localhost:9100/metrics`.
 This will break at the above set breakpoint from where you can then 'n' (execute next line), 's' (step into function), ... etc. (see gdb, pdb, or delve's documentation).

 ## License